 If you'd like to submit information for consideration, please fill out and submit the details below.
 If accepted, we will contact you with further details.
 Stories featuring WSA members with WS of all ages, cultures, and ethnic identities, from throughout the United States and abroad are perfect.
 Check out an example of a past #WilliamsWednesday story!

-Employment and jobs training are a focus for our community and the WSA is committed to sharing job experiences!
+Employment and jobs training are a focus for our community and the WSA is committed to sharing job experiences and volunteer positions!
 We know that many of our adult friends with Williams syndrome are active in the working world with paid jobs or volunteering in meaningful positions and that they may work with local agencies and schools for skills and placement.
-Disability Employment Awareness Month is the time to share success stories and resources.

 Please take a moment to share the experience of a working individual with Williams syndrome.
 These stories inspire others and offer us an opportunity to continue to highlight the great things adults with Williams syndrome are accomplishing.